poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

 Built With:

-Maven                           - Dependency Management Selenium Webdriver with Java    - Test scripts writing Page Factory                    -  Objects repository TestNG                          - For running testcases and generating reports
+Maven                           - Dependency Management, Selenium Webdriver with Java    - Test scripts writing, Page Factory                    -  Objects repository, TestNG                          - For running testcases and generating reports,

    As of now I have used Selenium with Test NG and POM,   Cumcumber BDD framework can also be used for this project